3 Reasons Why Candle Imperfections Are a Sign of Quality

 Expect Natural Variations in Eco-Friendly Candles

 If you're burning one of our Coconut Soy Candles, you might notice something different compared to store-bought candles.
-And that's a good thing.
+That's a good thing.
 Natural waxes like coconut and soy aren't loaded with the chemical stabilizers that give paraffin candles that artificially “perfect” look.

 Why We Don’t Use Additives or Fillers